GET IN TOUCH

 Step 1: Levy Issuance

 The Department of Revenue or a judgment creditor issues a levy notice to the financial institution.
 Upon receipt, the bank identifies the account using the case number and immediately freezes available funds.
-This action applies to the same account listed on the notice and captures money present at the service, beginning the legally required waiting period.
+This action applies to the same account listed on the notice and captures money present at the time of service, beginning the legally required waiting period.

 Step 2: Bank Response Requirements